Purpose Beyond Productivity

 The organizational blind spot

 When you automate a significant portion of someone's role, or eliminate it entirely, you're not just changing a job description.
 You're disrupting someone's sense of contribution, their daily structure, their professional identity, and in many cases their financial security.
 That's not a rounding error.
-That's a profound transition — and most organizations are completely unprepared to support people through it.
+That's a profound transition, and most organizations are completely unprepared to support people through it.

 MIT Sloan Management Review put it plainly in a recent piece: "The gap between what HR currently is and what it could be has never been wider."
 There are two paths.
-One leads to a weakened HR function — more automated, more reactive, more focused on headcount efficiency.
+One leads to a weakened HR function, more automated, more reactive, more focused on headcount efficiency.
 The other elevates HR into something more important: the architect of human transformation inside the organization.
 The uncomfortable truth is that most HR teams are currently on the first path without fully realizing it.

 What fills the void?

-Between 2022 and mid-2025, AI companion apps surged by 700%.
+When large numbers of people lose not just their jobs, but their primary source of identity and daily structure, the impact extends far beyond employment metrics.
+It becomes a crisis of meaning.
+We’re already seeing early signals. between 2022 and mid-2025, AI companion apps surged by 700%.
 Apps designed to alleviate loneliness, provide emotional support, simulate human connection.
-Research suggests they work — to a degree roughly comparable with real human interaction.
-Which, if you think about it, is both impressive and deeply concerning.
-Because what it tells you is that there's a loneliness gap already opening up — and we're rushing to fill it with more AI.
+Research suggests they work, to a degree roughly comparable with real human interaction.
+Which, if you think about it, is both impressive, and deeply concerning.
+Because it suggests the connection gap isn’t hypothetical.

-This is where I think the real opportunity lies — and it's one that the most forward-thinking organizations are starting to recognize.
+This is where I think the real opportunity lies, and it's one that the most forward-thinking organizations are starting to recognize.
 The shift isn't just from AI to more AI.
-It's from AI to EI — emotional intelligence.
+It's from AI to EI, emotional intelligence.
 As machines absorb more of the execution layer, what remains distinctly and irreducibly human becomes more valuable, not less: judgment, empathy, creativity, trust, the ability to sit with someone and understand what they actually need.
 These aren't things AI can replicate.
 And they also happen to be the things that make life feel meaningful.

 If we're willing to look up from our screens long enough to notice, there's an invitation here.
-To come back to something older and more essential — community, conversation, presence, nature, each other.
+To come back to something older and more essential, community, conversation, presence, each other.
 Not as a rejection of technology, but as its complement.
 If AI does what it promises and genuinely absorbs much of the execution layer of work, then what opens up is something we haven't had in a while: space.
 Space to ask what we actually want to do with our time, our energy, our lives.

 That, to me, is the most exciting possibility of all.
 And it has nothing to do with productivity.